 There are numerous different dyes available nowadays.
 Some work better on plant-based fabrics, some work better on animal fibers, and some are just great all-purpose dyes.

-If you want my personal recommendation, then I’ve had the most success with PROChemical PRO One-Shot Dyes.
+If you want my personal recommendation, then I’ve had the most success with Jacquard dyes.
 These dyes, like RIT, don’t need additives.
 They also are pretty safe to handle, and unlike many commercial dyes, I have put them in my septic system with no issues.

-You can find one on their website or on Amazon.
+You can find the brand on Amazon.
 Go for the color that’s most similar to what’s on your mind.

 Does dyeing wool lead to shrinkage?